meker12/commerce-channels.en/help/channel-manager/connect.md

 The [!DNL Commerce Services Connector] integrates the Channel Manager service with Adobe Commerce and Magento Open Source instances.
 The connector enables data synchronization and communication between the [!DNL Commerce] instance, [!DNL Channel Manager], and other supporting services.

- [!DNL Commerce Services Connector] setup is a one-time process required to use [Adobe Commerce SaaS services](https://experienceleague.adobe.com/docs/commerce-merchant-services/user-guides/home.html){target="_blank"} like [!DNL Channel Manager], [!DNL Live Search], and [!DNL Product Recommendations].
+ [!DNL Commerce Services Connector] setup is a one-time process required to use [Adobe Commerce SaaS services](../landing/home.md){target="_blank"} such as [!DNL Channel Manager], [!DNL Live Search], and [!DNL Product Recommendations].
 If you have already configured the connector for another service, skip this step.

 ## Requirements